adenman/22-Store/README.md

-# Challenge-13 ORM
+# Challenge-22 Redux

 ## Purpose and Description

-The purpose of this application is to
+The purpose of this application is to show my Redux skills

 ## Tech stack